 Children: Case-Study-Names, Scope, Assessment-Information, Assessment-Target, Ecosystem-Risk-Assessment, Content-Curations

 Content: element containing all information regarding the application of an ecosystem risk assessment protocol to one assessment target (ecosystem type, habitat type, biotope type, etc.).
-Each case study needs to have six nodes of information: one for name versions (<Case-Study-Names>), one for the scope of the assessment (<Scope>), one for information regarding the assessment reference (<Assessment-Information>), one for the information regarding the assessment target (<Assessment-Target>, one for the actual application of the risk assessment protocol (<Ecosystem-Risk-Asessment>), and the last node for listing content curation events (i.e. the additions and/or corrections made to the xml file over time) (<Content-Curations>).
+Each case study needs to have six nodes of information: one for name versions (<Case-Study-Names>), one for the scope of the assessment (<Scope>), one for information regarding the assessment reference (<Assessment-Information>), one for the information regarding the assessment target description (<Assessment-Target>, one for the actual application of the risk assessment protocol (<Ecosystem-Risk-Asessment>), and the last node for listing content curation events (i.e. the additions and/or corrections made to the xml file over time) (<Content-Curations>).

 Attributes: id, name